 The Equality and Diversity Annual Report provides an overview of the work done by York St John University in the delivery of the University’s equality objectives, drawing attention to key achievements and challenges.

 Our Equality, Diversity and Human Rights Policy Statement sets out the University’s commitment to producing, implementing, reviewing and monitoring policies which promote equality, diversity and human rights, and to sustaining an environment which is free from all forms of unfair treatment, discrimination and harassment for all those who study, work and engage with the institution.
-The Policy is supported by Supplementary Notes which provide more detail about the particular policies and guidance that the University has introduced to eliminate discrimination, advance equality of opportunity and foster good relations between people in all areas of its business.
+The Policy is supported by other policies and guidance which provide more detail about the particular policies and guidance that the University has introduced to eliminate discrimination, advance equality of opportunity and foster good relations between people in all areas of its business.

 To enable staff to be proactive in identifying equality issues, the University has introduced an Equality Analysis Toolkit, including a comprehensive toolkit supported by training.
 The process is being revised.
 If you are carrying out an equality impact assessment, please contact Marije Davidson, Equality and Diversity Adviser.